 The Center for Women works in collaboration with interdisciplinary programs by sharing resources, coordinating and co-sponsoring events, and encouraging curriculum development.

-Declared majors and minors in Women's Studies may submit scholarly papers to be reviewed by an interdisciplinary committee of Women's Studies faculty members.
-Scholarly papers must be at least five pages and not more than thirty pages.
+Declared majors and minors in Women's Studies, Women and International Development, or Women and the Arts may submit scholarly papers of at least five and not more than thirty pages, to be reviewed by an interdisciplinary committee of Women’s Studies faculty members.
 The paper should focus on women or issues relevant to women, particularly around race/ethnicity, gender, class, and other differences.

 Recipients receive a cash award and a certificate of recognition.